bsherlock1/bsherlock1/README.md

 ### Hi there 👋

+I'm Ben Sherlock, a beginner Python developer.
 I'm currently working on graduating highschool and preparing for college.
-I am learning Python currently and am looking to collaborate on game programming.
+I am learning Python currently and am looking make a career in programming or cyber security.

 <!--
 **bsherlock1/bsherlock1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.